khofstadter/CS220-AU-navigating-the-digital-world/README.md

 This is Krisztian's todo list:

 ### by week 4
-- delete temp Git account
-- screencast on VSC
-- screencast for GitHub vs Wordpress
+- prep outline for GitHub vs Wordpress
 - student examples for project idea
     - can we connect Yanxi's freecycle project to the module for someone's website?
     - what projects could you pull in from your other modules?
     - brainstorm about other projects (performance in Hex?)
     - send email to Tom (SU media) when can you come to intro your work? perhaps week 7 presentations
+    - cleaner uni idea
 - add 4th V&R map video: https://youtu.be/5EyH-JZWtoI
 - review: https://www.essex.ac.uk/staff/working-with-information-and-data